sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 <!-- trait TimelineElementExt::fn connect_deep_notify -->
 Emitted when a child of the element has one of its registered properties set.
 See `TimelineElementExt::add_child_property`.
-Note that unlike `gobject::Object::notify`, a child property name can not be used as a signal detail.
+Note that unlike `glib::object::Object::notify`, a child property name can not be used as a signal detail.
 ## `prop_object`
 The child whose property has been set